Equal Employment Opportunity Commission

 Gender as a bona fide occupational qualification must be justified in terms of the requirements of the particular job and not on the basis of a general principle, such as an assumption that the turnover rate is higher among women than among men, or that men are less capable of handling certain types of work.
 The preference of co-workers, the employer or clients generally is not to be deemed a bona fide occupational qualifications requirement.
 An employer may not discriminate between men and women with regard to benefits.

-The Pregnancy Discrimination Act of 1978 clarified that discrimination based on pregnancy, childbirth, or related medical conditions is a form of sex discrimination prohibited by the Civil Rights Act.
+The Pregnancy Discrimination Act of 1978 clarified that discrimination based on pregnancy, childbirth, or related medical conditions is a form of gender discrimination prohibited by the Civil Rights Act.
 Further, while pregnancy itself is not a disability as defined by the Americans with Disabilities Act, workers with pregnancy-related impairments may be able to demonstrate that they are entitled to reasonable accommodation.
+An employer policy that is not intended to discriminate on the basis of pregnancy still may violate the Act if it imposes significant burdens on pregnant employees without a sufficiently strong justification.
 Guidance is at www.eeoc.gov/laws/guidance/pregnancy_guidance.cfm.

-Sexual Harassment—Sexual harassment is a violation of Sec.
-703 of Title VII of the Civil Rights Act.
-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment, (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working environment.
+Sexual Harassment—Sexual harassment is a violation of Section 703 of Title VII of the Civil Rights Act.
+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment; submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working environment.

 In determining whether alleged conduct constitutes sexual harassment, the record as a whole and the circumstances, such as the nature of the sexual advances and the context in which the alleged incidents occurred, will be looked at.
 The determination of the legality of a particular action will be made from the facts on a case-by-case basis.